Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are concentrated near São Paulo and Rio de Janeiro, providing low-latency access to the financial, technology, and media industries clustered there.
-This proximity is essential for financial trading, content delivery, and enterprise applications.
+Proximity To Key Business Districts: Data centers are concentrated near São Paulo and Rio de Janeiro, providing low-latency access to Brazil's financial, media, and corporate headquarters.
+This proximity is essential for financial trading, e-commerce, and content delivery.

 Natural Disaster Risk